DaveACIM/White-Paper-Canon-Academic/README.md

 ## Foundational Argument

-Before engaging the WPCA architecture, the following paper establishes the central constraint:
+Before engaging the WPCA architecture, begin with the foundational constraint:

 **[The Only Non-Self-Undermining Ground for AI Coherence](00_foundation/foundational_argument.md)**